Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Introduction

 If there were no such uncontrolled ends, a well-known argument due to Lohkamp allows one to reduce the positive mass theorem to the Geroch conjecture for $T^n \# M$ (where $M$ is compact).
 Such a reduction is delicate for asymptotically flat manifolds with other complete ends, since the geometry along the other ends could affect certain global arguments.
-However, Lesourd--Unger--Yau have recently announced \cite{LUY:youtube} that, through a careful analysis of the Green's function and modification of Lohkamp's argument, one can reduce the study of the manifolds arising in the work of Schoen--Yau \cite{SY:conf-flat} to the situation in Theorem \ref{thm.pmt-bend}.
-As such, by combining Theorem \ref{thm.pmt-bend} with results in \cite{SY:conf-flat} and \cite{LUY:youtube}, we have the following definitive result. \begin{coro} Suppose that $(M^n,g)$ is a complete Riemannian manifold with $R_g\geq 0$.
+However, Lesourd--Unger--Yau have recently proven \cite{LUY:liouville} that, through a careful analysis of the Green's function and modification of Lohkamp's argument, one can reduce\footnote{For completeness, we outline this reduction in the appendix of this paper.} the study of the manifolds arising in the work of Schoen--Yau \cite{SY:conf-flat} to the situation in Theorem \ref{thm.pmt-bend}.
+As such, by combining Theorem \ref{thm.pmt-bend} with results in \cite{SY:conf-flat} and \cite{LUY:liouville}, we have the following definitive result. \begin{coro} Suppose that $(M^n,g)$ is a complete Riemannian manifold with $R_g\geq 0$.
 If $\Phi : M \to S^n$ is a conformal map, then $\Phi$ is injective and $\partial\Phi(M)$ has zero Newtonian capacity. \end{coro} As shown in \cite[Theorems 4.6 and 4.7]{SY:conf-flat}, the Liouville result in Corollary \ref{coro.SY-Liouville} has strong consequences for the higher homotopy groups of locally conformally flat manifolds with nonnegative scalar curvature.

 Under additional assumptions on the geometry or dimension of $M$ (including, e.g., that $n\ge 7$), this was proven by Schoen--Yau \cite[Theorem 3.1]{SY:conf-flat}.
 In fact, Corollary \ref{coro.SY-Liouville} was announced by Schoen--Yau in full generality \cite[Proposition 4.4']{SY:conf-flat} (cf.\ \cite[p.\ 262]{SY:lectures}), but the essential ingredient along the lines of Theorem \ref{thm.pmt-bend} has never appeared.
-Finally, we reiterate that Lesourd--Unger--Yau \cite{LUY:youtube} have announced a proof of Corollary \ref{coro.SY-Liouville} when $n=3$ (as well as for $4\leq n\leq 7$ with certain additional assumptions on the geometry and topology of $(M,g)$ at infinity).
+Finally, we reiterate that Lesourd--Unger--Yau \cite{LUY:liouville} have proven Corollary \ref{coro.SY-Liouville} when $n=3$ (as well as for $4\leq n\leq 7$ with certain additional assumptions on the geometry and topology of $(M,g)$ at infinity).

-We remark that our proof of Theorem \ref{thm.pmt-bend} can be generalized to allow certain other manifolds in place of the torus, see Section \ref{section.SYS}.
+We remark that our proof of Theorem \ref{thm.pmt-bend} can be generalized to allow certain other manifolds in place of the torus, see Section \ref{section.SYS} and \cite{Chen:SYS}.
 We expect that one may remove the dimensional restriction (following \cite{SY:sing-PMT}) but we do not pursue this here.